 My father and his brothers were born and raised in a ghetto of the Bronx.
 Their skins are several shades darker than my own, and though my father trained out his heavy accent while in the U.S. Navy, that side of my family is decidedly… shall we say, “ethnic.”
 This didn’t keep Dad and his brothers from serving in the military and fighting in Vietnam.
 Dad, in his case, became the youngest commissioned officer in the Navy at that time, commanding two ships and then helping the Pentagon update its computer systems in the late ‘70s and early ‘80s before his retirement.
 One of my grandfathers built ships for the U.S. during World War II, and the other was a soldier in that war.

-Thanks to my Swedish grandfather, I am essentially “white.”
+Thanks to my Swedish grandmother, I am essentially “white.”
 Dad raised us in middle-class America, and that’s the pass I’ve gotten ever since.

 I didn’t grow up in a ghetto.
 My closest personal contact with racism came by way of mild insults about my Italian/ Sicilian “Godfaddah” heritage and being beaten up throughout my time in Hawaii for being a haole (“without breath,” a slur for non-Polynesians, especially white ones) – both pretty mild experiences in the grand scheme of things.
 I got the white-privilege pass, and I generally still do.